BenjaminElifLarsen/BenjaminElifLarsen/README.md

 - I’m interested in learning all sort of stuff.
 - I’m currently learning domain driven design, CQRS, event sourcing, handling of events and commands via busses and handlers, sagas and a lot more.
 - I am to be reached using the email on my webpage https://elif-portfolio.dk/ Do note that currently the webpage is only in Danish, but an English version is being worked on.
+- Currently, in some kind of internship, which means I do not work a lot on personal code.

 <!---
 BenjaminElifLarsen/BenjaminElifLarsen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.